Nicholas Dawlish (1845-1918)

 A retirement that was to be unexpectedly interrupted…

-An insight into Dawlish’s later years can be gained from Britannia’s Eventide and Britannia’s Diamonds, short stories distributed free to readers on the Dawlish Chronicles mailing list (click here).
+Insights to Dawlish’s later years can be gained from Britannia’s Eventide and Britannia’s Diamonds, short stories distributed free to readers on the Dawlish Chronicles mailing list (click here).
 The former sees Dawlish and his beloved wife enjoying what they do not realise are the last days of peace in 1914, unaware that he will be called back to duty once more.
-It’s a different world to that in which they both grew up and manned flight has become part of it.
+It’s a different world to that in which they both grew up and manned-flight has become part of it.
 And in Diamonds, we see Dawlish on one of the saddest days of his life…